 As an aside, Behr’s learning ecosystem is a great example of one that doesn’t involve a lot of different parts.
 It’s just two systems: an app on the front end with a learning analytics platform on the back end.
 This is great place to start.

 In addition to recommending a crawl, walk, run approach to getting started with xAPI, he also stated, “xAPI should be an evolution, not a revolution.”
 And we couldn’t agree more.

 Webinar: Brian Floyd walks you through a live demo of the organization's digital on-boarding checklist.
 Watch the recording now!

-Up Next: How the LMS can play a key role in a learning ecosystem
+Up Next: How the LMS plays a key role in a learning ecosystem

 We’ve explored one organization that has replaced its LMS as part of its learning ecosystem.
 And now it’s time see how other organizations have kept their LMSs and continue to use them as part of their ecosystems alongside other platforms.

 As a co-author of xAPI, Andrew has been instrumental in revolutionizing the way we approach data-driven learning design.
 With his extensive background in instructional design and development, he’s an expert in crafting engaging learning experiences and a master at building robust learning platforms in both corporate and academic environments.
 Andrew’s journey began with a simple belief: learning should be meaningful, measurable, and, most importantly, enjoyable.
 This belief has led him to work with some of the industry’s most innovative organizations and thought leaders, helping them unlock the true potential of their learning strategies.
 Andrew has also shared his insights at conferences and workshops across the globe, empowering others to harness the power of data in their own learning initiatives.